 “Do you remember when you were about eight years old when I gave you your first telescope?”

 “How could I ever forget?
-Definitely, one of the top five most exciting days of my life,” said Levi making Jacob laugh.
+Definitely, one of the top five most exciting days of my life,” Levi said with an enthusiasm that made Jacob laugh.

-“You were always fascinated with the stars.
-I remember when we were camping together, and you were absorbed with all the things you could see in the skies with your little telescope when then you asked me if there were someone out there looking back at us.
+“You were always fascinated by the stars.
+I remember when we were camping together, and you were absorbed with all the things you could see in the skies with your little telescope.
+Then you asked me if there was someone out there looking back at us.
 Do you remember that?”

-“Did I say that?” asked Levi, smiling at the mental picture of himself that small asking such a profound question.
+“Did I say that?”
+Levi asked, smiling at the mental picture of himself that small, asking such a profound question.

 Levi expelled his breath sharply, “I knew it!” he shouted like he had made a scientific breakthrough right there.
-“Don’t tell me that we have discovered life in other planets.
+“Don’t tell me that we have discovered life on other planets.
 Are you kidding me?
-Oh my God, this is amazing.
+That is amazing.
 Do you know if our telescope helped with the discovery?”

 “Are you serious now?
 I can’t believe it.
 How did it happen?
 Tell me everything.”

-“You are going to know everything about it at school.
-We have a special program for people that came from the past, just like you.
+“You are going to get to know everything about it at school.
+We have a special program for people that came from the past, just like you did.
 It will help you to understand everything and get you up to speed.”